Gluten-Free Foods List

 Sauces, Spices and Condiments That Need a Second Look:

-• Ketchup and Worcestershire sauce: Both of these condiments can be made using malt vinegar, which is not gluten-free.
+- Ketchup and Worcestershire sauce: These condiments can be made using malt vinegar, which is not gluten-free.
 Double-check the ingredients.

 Gluten-Free Desserts & Sweets

 Many sweets and desserts are made with wheat flour or other ingredients with gluten.
-As more companies are making gluten-free versions of products, remember that gluten-free sweets are not necessarily healthier for you than regular treats, but they will prevent a bad reaction if you're sensitive to gluten.
+As more companies are making gluten-free versions of products, remember that gluten-free sweets are not necessarily more nutritious for you than regular treats, but they will prevent a bad reaction if you're sensitive to gluten.

 Sweets That Are Usually Safe:

-• Chocolate: Chocolate does not naturally contain gluten, though some manufacturers have add-ins that do contain gluten.
-There is also a risk of cross-contamination, so it's best to check the label on chocolate.
+- Chocolate: Chocolate does not naturally contain gluten, though some manufacturers have add-ins that do contain gluten.
+There is also a risk of cross-contamination, so it's best to check the label on the packaging.

 Sweets to Avoid:

-• Grain-based desserts: Cookies, cake, brownies, pie, doughnuts, pastries, cheesecake, etc. are almost always made with gluten, unless marked "gluten-free."
+- Grain-based desserts: Cookies, cakes, brownies, pies, doughnuts, pastries, cheesecake and more are almost always made with gluten unless marked "gluten-free."
 Even crustless cheesecakes and fruit desserts may have wheat flour in the filling.

 Gluten-Free Drinks and Beverages

-There are plenty of gluten-free beverages, but you do need to pay attention to be sure you don't slip up with a sip of gluten.
+There are plenty of gluten-free beverages, but you need to pay attention to be sure you don't slip up with a sip of gluten.
 Water, of course, is naturally gluten-free and is your best healthy way to stay hydrated.
-For all prepared beverages, be sure to check the ingredients, as variations and blends may contain gluten.
+For all prepared beverages, check the ingredients, as variations and blends may contain gluten.

 Drinks and Beverages That Are Usually Safe:

-• Coffee and tea: These beverages are both naturally gluten-free, but if you're sensitive to gluten it's best to check and make sure there was no cross-contamination with your coffee beans or tea leaves, or added ingredients in blended beverages.
+- Coffee and tea: These beverages are naturally gluten-free, but if you're sensitive to gluten, it's best to check and make sure there was no cross-contamination with your coffee beans or tea leaves or added ingredients in blended beverages.

 Drinks and Beverages That Need a Second Look:

-• Alcohol: Alcoholic beverages need to be navigated more carefully, as different varieties do contain gluten.
-Beer is made with hops, barley or rye—meaning it does have gluten and should be avoided, though many companies are coming out with gluten-free beer varieties.
-Cider is a good gluten-free alternative (it is made with fermented apples), as is wine, because it is made with grapes.
-Hard alcohol is generally safe: Those not made from grains, such as rum (made from sugarcane) and tequila (100-percent agave) are typically gluten-free.
+- Hard alcohol: It is generally safe.
+Those not made from grains, such as rum (made from sugar cane) and tequila (100% agave) are typically gluten-free.
 Other distilled alcohols (gin, whiskey, bourbon, vodka, etc.) may be made from grains, but the distilling process renders them gluten-free.
 However, reactions have been reported, so to be completely safe, experiment with a small amount or look for "gluten-free" labels.